Chart Color Schemes

 Health

-Health outcomes in Payneham - Felixstow are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts
+Health performance in Payneham - Felixstow is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Approximately 56% (~7,912 people) have private health cover, compared to Greater Adelaide's 61.4%.
-The most prevalent medical conditions are arthritis (8.8%) and mental health issues (7.3%).
-Around 69.3% of residents report no medical ailments, slightly lower than Greater Adelaide's 70.4%.
-The area has 21.2% of residents aged 65 and over (2,971 people).
-Health outcomes among seniors require more attention than the broader population.
+The most common medical conditions are arthritis and mental health issues, affecting 8.8% and 7.3% of residents respectively.
+69.3% of residents report no medical ailments, compared to 70.4% in Greater Adelaide.
+As of the 2016 Census, 21.2% of residents are aged 65 and over (2,971 people).
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health